wendyverdonk93/docs/content/tools/multisafepay-control/viewing-your-uncleared-balance.md

 ---
 title : "Viewing your Uncleared balance"
-meta_title: "FAQ Finance - Viewing your Uncleared balance - MultiSafepay Docs"
+meta_title: "MultiSafepay account - Viewing your Uncleared balance - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
+aliases:
+    - /faq/finance/viewing-your-uncleared-balance
 ---

 The [daily balance report](/faq/finance/viewing-your-daily-balance/) now includes the balance of [Uncleared transactions](/faq/finance/evaluating-uncleared-card-transactions/).